Home > Admissions > Financial Aid > Applying for Aid

 A college education will be one of the most important investments a student and their family will make.
 Financial aid can help bridge the gap between the student’s resources and the cost of education.
 We emphasize bridging the gap because the student and their family are primarily responsible for college expenses.
 Delaware State University Financial Aid makes every effort to assist students and their family in obtaining the financial aid funds needed to meet expenses if family resources are not adequate.

-You must apply for financial aid each year by filing the Free Application for Federal Student Aid (FAFSA).
-Financial aid offered by OSFA is not automatically renewed.
+You must apply for financial aid each year by completing the Free Application for Federal Student Aid (FAFSA) at Studentaid.gov.
+Financial aid offered by the Office of Student Financial Aid (OSFA) is not automatically renewed.

-After you are admitted to Delaware State University and submit the FAFSA, your financial aid eligibility will be determined.
-The Office of Financial Aid will begin sending out award letters starting in February 2022.
+• Once you are admitted to Delaware State University and submit your FAFSA, your financial aid eligibility will be reviewed.

 View our Step-by-Step Process web page for information on required forms and detailed instructions on applying for financial aid at Delaware State University.